MehranQadirian/AlgorithmDesign/README.md

   - [x] Sum of Subsets   : Type(WinForm)    , Exercise Sum of Subsets is written at the Windows Form level.
   - [x] Graph Coloring     : Type(WinForm)    , Exercise Graph Coloring is written at the Windows Form level.
   - [x] SubsetSum     : Type(WinForm)    , Exercise Sum of Subsets is written at the Windows Form level.
-  - [ ] Traveling Salesman : Type(WinForm)    , Exercise Traveling Salesman is written at the Windows Form level.
+  - [x] Traveling Salesman (TSPVisualizer): Type(WinForm)    , Exercise Traveling Salesman is written at the Windows Form level.

 ## 📅 Semester Details
 - **Semester**: 4th Semester